 8. Do not oblige a woman to dance

 If a man tries to make eye contact with a woman, but she turns a blind eye, what does that mean?
 "She did not see me, I should go directly to ask her."
 Wrong.
 She does not see you because she does not want to dance with you.
 If she wants you she will see you.
 You should not force your way to her seat and ask her, as which could oblige her to dance, putting her into a situation that she might want to avoid in the first place.
 Instead, you should stay where you are and wait until she makes eye contact with you, and then cabeceo her to see if she will accept your invitation.

 9. Listening to what she means

-If a man asks a woman to dance and she replies, "I am resting my feet."
-What does that mean?
+If a man verbally asks a woman to dance and she replies "I am resting my feet", what does that mean?
 "She wants me to wait for her."
 Wrong.
 No matter how tactful her words are, so long as she does not immediately join you, that is a decline.
 You should give up on her for the moment and turn to someone else.
-Do not linger there waiting for her, as which, if she is expecting someone else, could make her feel uneasy.
+Do not linger there waiting, as which, if she is expecting someone else, could make her feel uneasy.

 10. Acting in good faith

 The woman who said "I am taking a break" to one man should not accept another man’s invitation right away.
-She should at least wait until the next tanda.
-Otherwise a lack of integrity on her part is displayed.
-Neither should another man go immediately to invite a woman who just rejected someone else.
+She should at least wait until the next tanda, otherwise a lack of integrity on her part is exposed.
+Neither should another man go immediately to invite her.
 You would break her faith with the first man if she accepts your invitation.
 Or, you would bring contempt to yourself if she keeps her words.

 11. Practicing good manner

-The way to avoid guesswork and misunderstanding is to be honest and considerate.
-For example, the woman may friendly say, "I need to take a break now.
-Could we dance later?"
+The way to avoid guessing or misunderstanding is to be honest and considerate.
+For example, the woman may friendly say, "I am taking a break, could we dance later?"
 Such polite decline gives the inviter a way out without feeling rejected and humiliated.
 Women who are resting may take off their shoes.
 That way, nobody will bother them.

 12. Going all out